Danny Williams (boxer): Williams vs. Harrison

 In December 2006 when Skelton dropped out of a fight with Audley Harrison, Williams stepped in at a weeks notice.
 By his own admission he had been training for eight weeks for a fight with British champion Scott Gammer.
-Williams lost by T.K.O. in the 3rd round, suffering a broken nose.
+Williams lost by TKO in the 3rd round, suffering a broken nose.

+Second reign as British champion

+Williams vs. Gammer

 In March 2007 Williams regained the British title in Wales with a 9th-round knockout of Scott Gammer.
-Williams came in at the lightest he had been since his pro debut 16 stones 4 pounds {4 stones lighter than his previous fight} after training himself for the fight just with a piece of paper that contained a conditioning programme given to him by Joe Dunbar who had worked with Lennox Lewis.
+Williams came in at the lightest he had been since his pro debut 16 stone 4 pounds (4 stones lighter than his previous fight), after training himself for the fight just with a piece of paper that contained a conditioning programme given to him by Joe Dunbar who had worked with Lennox Lewis.

+Williams vs. Platov

-After he had watched the tape of his fight with Gammer, Williams decided he would continue boxing and took a fight with 26–1 22 KOs Ukrainian prospect Oleg Platov.
+After he had watched the tape of his fight with Gammer, Williams decided he would continue boxing and took a fight with Ukrainian prospect Oleg Platov (26–1, 22 KOs).
 He came in again at 270 lbs.
 Both fighters were engaged in wild exchanges from the first bell on.
 The Ukrainian picked up a badly-bleeding cut above the left eye following an accidental headbutt in the second round and he continued to swing wild punches but not without taking some huge shots from Williams.
 After 2:15 in the fourth and with the cut getting worse, the referee waved the fight off.
 According to the rules of the IBF, it was declared a no contest.
 Sauerland managing director Chris Meyer defended the decision.
 "The rules are clear", he said.
 "We had an accidental headbutt and the referee, who consulted the doctor several times, ruled he could not continue to protect his health."
 Speaking exclusively to SecondsOut after the fight a disappointed Williams said: "He (Platov) was looking for a way out and he got it.
 He knew the rules and worked them.
 He was starting to tire and knew it was only a matter of time before I knocked him out. ...I found it slow in the early rounds but I when I got going I started to get on top.
 He knew I was gonna knock him out and he was looking for a way out.
 I’m not sure whether or not it was a punch or a head clash that cut him in the second round.
 It took be a little while to get going but I really enjoyed it, it was a great fight while it lasted.
 But he was looking for a way out.
 He kept falling to the floor and it was only a matter of time before I knocked him out."